Ahmet872/Stock_Forecast/readme.md

 FIRMAI, "Financial Machine Learning and Feature Engineering for Finance," GitHub.

 [11] Gu, S., Kelly, B., & Xiu, D. "Empirical Asset Pricing via Machine Learning," The Review of Financial Studies, 2020.

+## Project Revamp / Updates

+This repository is undergoing a restructuring and improvement phase.
+The main goals of this update are:
+- Refactor existing code for readability and maintainability.
+- Improve modularity and reusability of components.
+- Add missing documentation and usage examples.
+- Fix existing issues and update dependencies.

+Stay tuned for the updated version.
+Contributions and feedback are welcome.